CouncilofLorien/counciloflorien.github.io/docs/cards/F/fell-turtle.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Animals._ One strike.
-If any strike is successful, the defending company must return to its site of origin (defending characters are wounded normally). <br>_"It is written, in margins of the 'Red Book,' that the horny Turtle-fish, the Fastitocalon, is most dreaded monster in the sea, and that he is as large as a islet."_ ***---&#65279;Kuduk Lore***
+If any strike is successful, the defending company must return to its site of origin (defending characters are wounded normally). <br>_"It is written, in margins of the 'Red Book,' that the horny Turtle-fish, the Fastitocalon, is most dreaded monster in the sea, and that he is as large as a islet."_{: .fs-3 } ***---&#65279;Kuduk Lore***{: .fs-3 }
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【15/&ndash;】</div>